Hiroaki Yokoyama

 Hiroaki Yokoyama (横山 泰明, Yokoyama Hiroaki) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Hiroaki Yokoyama was born on October 16, 1980, in Tama, Tokyo.
 He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Noboru Sakurai in August 1993, was promoted to 1-dan in July 1999, and finally obtained full professional status and corresponding rank of 4-dan in October 2002.

 Shogi professional

 Promotion history

 The promotion history for Yokoyama is as follows: